-A bibliography is not required but can be included as an appendix.
-It will not count against the page limit.
+Citations can be included as endnotes and do not count against the page limit.

-Doctoral/postdoctoral proposals should include a brief narrative budget description (approximately 150 words).
+The application form requires the submission of a preliminary budget in the form of a brief narrative (approximately 150 words).
+A budget section is not required in the body of the proposal.
 The budget narrative should describe direct costs such as data purchase or research assistance.
 If funding will be used for support only, simply state that.

 Doctoral/postdoctoral grants are funded at $15,000 over 1 year.